 Relying on a single hosting provider is quite problematic.
-We use OVH to provide most of our servers, therefore we have inherited all of their difficulties.
-OVH's CEO Octave has a some hashtags to prove it.
+We use a bare-metal hosting provider for most of our servers, therefore we have inherited all of their difficulties.
 Those issues were an early matter of concern on our side, so we did a little digging in that direction.

 From there our options were limited, either we chose to take the blue pill and change our hosting strategy to be more 'cloud reliant', or we chose to toughen up our private networking stack to enlarge our network on a new and shiny bare-metal infrastructure, via another hosting company.
 Quite obviously (hence the article), we chose the latter.
 The core concept, like with overlay networking, will heavily rely on BGP.

 At first, we only had a couple load-balancers and a few servers to fit our needs.